-This Stages 1 and 2 archaeological assessment was conducted by Golder Associates Ltd. (Golder) on behalf of NextEra Energy Canada, ULC (NEEC) for the proposed Parkhill point of interconnect (POI), which will connect the proposed Bornish, Adelaide and Jericho Wind Energy Centres' lands with the hydro lines on the east side of the Parkhill POI study area.
-The study area consists of two portions, the Parkhill POI itself and the proposed transmission line route.
-The Parkhill POI is a parcel of approximately 18.5 hectares, located on part of Lot 18, Concession 17 East of Centre Road, in the Geographic Township of East Williams, now Municipality of North Middlesex, Middlesex County, Ontario.
-The associated proposed transmission line route is a parcel of approximately 40.5 hectares, located on part of Lots 3 to 18 and part of Lot 19 East Side of Centre Road, Concession 17 East of Centre Road, part of Lots 3 to 13 and part of Lot 18 East Side of Centre Road, Concession 16 East of Centre Road, and part of Lot 15, Concession 6 East of Centre Road, in the Geographic Township of East Williams and part of Lots 3 to 10 and part of Lot 19 West Side of Centre Road, Concession 17 West of Centre Road and part of Lots 3 to 9 and part of Lot 18 West Side of Centre Road, Concession 16 West of Centre Road, in the Geographic Township of West Williams, now Municipality of North Middlesex, Middlesex, Middlesex, Middlesex, Middlesex, Middlesex, Ocunty, Ontario.
+This Stages 1 and 2 archaeological assessment was conducted by Golder Associates Ltd. (Golder) on behalf of NextEra Energy Canada, ULC (NEEC) for the proposed Parkhill Point of Interconnect (POI) Additional Lands, which will connect the proposed Bornish, Adelaide and Jericho Wind Energy Centres' lands with the hydro lines on the east side of the Parkhill POI study area.
+The Parkhill POI Additional Lands study area is a parcel of approximately 22 hectares, located on part of Lot 18, Concession 17 East of Centre Road, in the Geographic Township of East Williams, now Municipality of North Middlesex, Middlesex County, Ontario.
+The Parkhill POI Additional Lands study area was surveyed as an expansion of the original Parkhill POI study area (Golder 2012b), which consists of an area of approximately 18.5 hectares immediately adjacent and south of the Parkhill POI Additional Lands study area.